Cruise Lines

 A staff member on a cruise, using a headworn microphone.
 A PowerPoint presentation is in the back

 A staff member on a cruise, using a headworn microphone.
 A PowerPoint presentation is in the background.
-In addition to the assistive listening system, automatic captions could've also been used for full inclusion.
+In addition to the assistive listening system, captions could've also been used for full inclusion.

 Possible Assistive Listening System Locations